“Hello I was just wondering whether those wines I’d bought en primeur from you in 2018 had landed yet?”

 Switching to a fully integrated business operating system (sometimes called ERP by techies) will allow you to manage your business activities and track purchase orders and sales orders every step of the way.
 Every task can be recorded, next due tasks anticipated, communication with suppliers, clients, warehouses and carriers/ shippers managed through a single platform.

 No wonder an ERP protects you against the risk of easy-to-make mistakes.
 But it also buys back all the time that’s wasted trying to fix them, saves you money by ensuring you don’t over-sell, mis-pick or lose track of wine.
 You being better organised improves customer loyalty and drives repeat purchasing.

 Reporting also becomes much easier.
 If it’s in the database it can be reported on.
 Who bought 2018 Burgundy, what has Mr Smith bought in the last year, who are my top customers, who are customers who haven’t bought for over a year, has Ms Patel’s pre-arrivals arrived in my warehouse?

-Moving to an ERP – how to make it easy
+Moving to an business management software – how to make it easy